 Facilities and requirements will vary depending on the ship and service you’re taking, so we recommend you check with your ferry operator for full details.

 Please note that additional measures have been put in place by all ferry operators for your safety as well as that of the crew.
 These include the availability of extra hand-sanitisers, increased cleaning and signage to help with social distancing and other safety information.
-You will be required to wear a face covering in the public areas on board the ship.
+You will be required to wear a face covering in the public areas on board the ship and are encouraged to use contactless payment methods when making on board purchases.

 Yes, absolutely.
-Ferry operators have already released their 2021 sailing schedules and their reservation systems are open for bookings.
-If you want the added security of being able to make changes to your booking, then we’d recommend considering buying a flexible ticket.
-Please check the operator’s website for sailing timetables, ticket options and other travel details.
+If you want the added security of being able to make last minute changes to your booking, then we’d recommend buying a flexible ticket.
+Please check the operator’s website for individual ticket terms and conditions.

 Ticket amendments will depend on the terms and conditions of the ticket you purchased.
 Some ferry operators are offering passengers the option to postpone their travel to a later date without incurring amendment fees, although other terms and conditions will be applicable.
 We advise passengers check all terms of travel and consider booking flexible tickets to ensure travel can be amended without incurring any additional fees.